gradle/gradle/design-docs/ide-integration.md

 Below is a list of stories, in approximate priority order:

+## Feature -  Improve IDE project naming deduplication strategy

+If we got a project structure like this:

+    :foo:app
+    :bar:app
+    :foobar:app

+it currently results in the following eclipse project names:

+    app
+    bar-app
+    foobar-app

+This behaviour can be quite confusing in the IDE.
+To make things clearer the deduplication strategy should be changed in a way that it results in:

+    foo-app
+    bar-app
+    foobar-app

+# Implementation Plan

+TODO

+# Test Coverage

+* `gradle eclipse` / `gradle idea` on root of multiproject with `:foo:app`, `:bar:app`, `:foobar:app` subprojects results in eclipse / idea project names `foo-app`, `bar-app`, `foobar-app`
+* multiproject with no project name duplication results in original project names (`:foo:bar`, `foobar:app`-> `foo`, `bar`, `foobar`, `app`)
+* explicit configured eclipse project name take precedence over deduplication:
+    * given `:foo:app`, `:bar:app` with foo/app/build.gradle contains `eclipse.project.name = "custom-app-name"`
+    * results in eclipse project names `custom-app-name`, `app`
+* setting ide project name within `whenMerged` hook does not affect other eclipse project names.

 ## Feature - Tooling API parity with command-line for task visualisation and execution

 This feature exposes via the tooling API some task execution and reporting features that are currently available on the command-line.